Nosnitor/Carpenter.AzurePipelines/README.md

 |:--|:--|:--|
 | Continuous Integration | 1.2.3-CI.20190906.42 | The 42nd CI build on September 6, 2019 for version 1.2.3.

+### Display Build Variables

+By referencing the ```display-variables.yml``` template, Azure DevOps variables can be displayed as part of a job.
+Carpenter specific variables are also displayed.

 # Usage